 Include the ballot and biographical sketches of nominees in the Newsletter preceding the Annual Meeting of Members.

-I & E Program
+Information & Extension Program

 Introduction

 Several guides are enclosed.
 Effective use of news media and other outlets requires careful preparation and expert execution.
-Since opportunities for dissemination of Section material often occur in areas where local expertise may be lacking, the guides provide assistance in the fundamentals of news contacts.
+Since opportunities for dissemination of Section material often occur in areas where local expertise may be lacking, the guides provide assistance in the fundamentals of news/media contacts.

 Guidelines: